ncatlab/nlab-content/pages/176.md

 * [[Daniel Evans]], _Conformal field theory seminar notes_ ([pdf](http://math.berkeley.edu/~devans/CFT.pdf))

-### Formulation by algebra in modula tensor categories
+### Formulation by algebra in modular tensor categories
  {#FRSFormalism}

 For full CFT, The special case of _rational_ CFT has been essentially entirely formalized and classified.
 The classification result for full rational 2d CFT was given by Fjelstad--Fuchs--[[Ingo Runkel|Runkel]]--[[Christoph Schweigert|Schweigert]]